NEH Summer Stipend - 2021-22 Call for Proposals

 UC Davis has been invited to submit two nominees to the National Endowment for the Humanities 2021-2022 Summer Stipends competition.
 The NEH Summer Stipends program aims to stimulate new research in the humanities and its publications by supporting the work of individual scholars doing research or writing.
 Anyone can apply, as long as they are not a degree candidate at time of application.
 A Summer Stipend award provides a total of $6,000 for two months of full-time research and writing conducted in summer 2022.
 Junior faculty ae particularly encouraged to apply.
 Graduate students are ineligible for this award.

 While the NEH deadline for this year’s competition is September 22, 2021, UC Davis will conduct an internal competition, as in the past, to select its two campus nominees from among its faculty.
 The deadline for the internal UC Davis proposals is July 9, 2021.
+Please note that if you are a non-tenured or non-tenure track applicant, you may apply without nomination.

 Please email DHI Associate Director Katharine Wallerstein, at firstname.lastname@example.org, with any questions regarding the application process or to review a preliminary draft.